SlugBot/web/discord-setup.md

 ## Streamers and Stream Notifications
 SlugBot intergrates with Twitch.tv allowing it to notify when your selected streamers go live.
 After specifying your `streams` channel and adding some streamers to look out for, SlugBot will send a notification message to the `streams` channel when those streamers go live.
 SlugBot will also delete the notification when the stream goes offline.

+### Set a Channel for SlugBot to Use
-1. Set a channel for SlugBot to use as the `streams` channel.
+First you'll want to set a channel in your server for SlugBot to send stream notifications in.
 Use the `!setchannel streams` command __in the channel you want SlugBot to use__.
-2. Add streamers to the streamer list.
+### Add Streamers to the Streamer List.
 This can be done in a couple ways, using the `!streamer` command or using a `streamer` role.
 * Adding a streamer to the steamer list is as easy as using the command `!streamer add <twitch username>`.
 Streamers can be removed from the list with `!steamer remove <twitch username>`, and the full streamer list can be viewed using `!streamer list`.
 * Using a `streamer` role requires a little more setup but streamlines the process for streamers that are also members of your server.
 Use the `!setrole streamer <streamer role name>` command to specify a role for SlugBot to use.
 Now any member given this role will be added to the streamer list __provided they have linked their discord account with their twitch account through SlugBot__.

-	The linking process is done by using the command `!twitch <your twitch name>`.
+The linking process is done using the command `!twitch <your twitch name>`.
 This link need only be made once per discord account.

 The benefit of using the streamer role method is that it works synergisticly with the `!giveme` command - allowing the streamer role to be self-assigned by members of your server.
 Make the `streamer` role self-assignable using the command `!giveme add <streamer role name>`.
 Members can then use the command `!giveme <streamer role>` to assign the role to themselves and have their streams appear in the streams channel.